elastic/es2unix/README.md

 ### Single node filter by index, sort reverse by bytes

+You can limit the results to a substring match of an index.
+This filters that output's sixth column through a descending sort.

         % es shards wik | sort -rnk6
         wiki 1 r STARTED 2.7gb 2980767835 276016 127.0.0.1 Namora
         wiki 0 r STARTED 2.7gb 2953985585 276441 127.0.0.1 Namora